 Parson's Grove, the open woodland in the southeast corner of the preserve, fills each spring with wild geraniums, trout lilies, shooting stars, bloodroot, toothwort and trillium and other native wildflowers.

 The main entrance is on Naperville Road, 1 mile south of Butterfield Road and 0.75 mile north of Interstate 88.
 The headquarters office is on the west side of Naperville Road at 3S580 Naperville Road, and the Danada Equestrian Center is on the east side at 3S507 Naperville Road.

-Nearly 3 miles of the nationally designated Danada-Herrick Regional Trail wind through prairie, woodland and marsh habitats, providing scenic excursions for hikers, bicyclists, equestrians and cross-country skiers.
+Nearly 3 miles of the nationally designated Danada-Herrick Regional Trail (PDF) wind through prairie, woodland and marsh habitats, providing scenic excursions for hikers, bicyclists, equestrians and cross-country skiers.
 To avoid less-visible trail users, horseback riders should restrain their mounts through woods or the Naperville Road underpass or around sharp corners.

 The double-looped Nature Trail, a footpath behind the main barn at the Danada Equestrian Center, takes hikers through Parson's Grove.

 There are picnic tables near the main barn, fire circle and parking lot at the Danada Equestrian Center.